spring-io/dataflow.spring.io/content/documentation/pages/4-batch-developer-guides/2-batch/7-data-flow-simple-task-kubernetes.md

 ## Setting up SCDF the Kubernetes Cluster

-For this, we need a running [Kubernetes cluster with Spring Cloud Data Flow deployed](%currentPath%/installation/kubernetes/).
+For this guide, we need a running [Kubernetes cluster with Spring Cloud Data Flow deployed](%currentPath%/installation/kubernetes/).
 For this example, we use `minikube`.

 ### Verifying that Spring Cloud Data Flow is Running